A-Awad1/calculator-app/README.md

 ## Features:

-- Perform mathematical operations like addition, subtraction, multiplication, and division
+- Perform the most mathematical operations like addition, subtraction, multiplication, and division
+- Contains delete button to remove the last inputted number.
+- Contains reset button to remove any inputted value and reset the calculator.
 - Adjust between three color themes
 - See the size of the elements adjust based on their device's screen size
 - See hover states for all interactive elements on the page